-Throughout history, wine and beer were consumed by all, as it was often safer than drinking water.
-Your enemies could easily poison the water supply you know!
-Drink vino (wine) instead!
+In the past, everybody drank wine and beer as it was often safer than water.
+Not only because of possible bacterial contamination: enemies could poison the water supply as well.
+So – drink vino!
 Table wine usually hovers around the eleven percent alcohol level, making it light enough for lunch.
 In Venice, each neighborhood has at least one cantina to choose from.
 These are genuine local businesses that do not cater to tourists.
-So, be prepared to practice your Italian and pay in cash.
+So, get ready to practice your Italian and pay in cash.

 In each region of the country, you will find this type of shop.
 It’s usually conveniently located near the butcher or baker.
 Regionalism is a predominant cultural element of the Italian lifestyle.
-So, in Tuscany drink Chianti and in Venice drink Prosecco!
-My wine guy, Carlo, greets me gratefully when I donate a surplus of plastic water bottles to the shop.
-You don’t have to bring your own bottle for a refill but it is appreciated.
-Glass or plastic are equally acceptable.
+So, in Tuscany drink Chianti, and in Venice drink Prosecco!
+You can bring your own bottle for a refill, glass or plastic are equally acceptable.

-I love the quote hanging above the demijohns here.
-It less poetically translates into English as “there is no moonlight without the sunshine and there is no wine without the coin!”
-Vinaria Nave de Oro also offers a small selection of DOC and DOCG certified wines for purchase and on occasion local salami too! — Stacy Gibboni
+Stacey loves the quote hanging above the demijohns here.
+It less poetically translates into English as “the Moon can’t shine without the Sun and the wine can’t be sold without being paid!”.
+Vinaria Nave de Oro also offers a small selection of DOC and DOCG certified wines for purchase and on occasion local salami too.

 Leave the island and venture into the mainland